-Many of us have trouble keeping plants alive in our garden, and have quite the “black thumb”.
-Either we are too busy to maintain them, or our gardens have issues that make it difficult; hot, dry sites, poor soil or bad weather.
+Many of us have trouble keeping plants alive in our flower garden, and have quite the “black thumb”.
+Either we are too busy to care for them, or our gardens have issues that make it difficult.
+Hot, dry sites, poor soil or bad weather.
 Don’t let that stop you from growing flowers!
-There is hope for even the most murderous of gardeners… you can grow flowers, and you can plant them today and trust they will still be there next year and the year after that.
+There is hope for even the most murderous of gardeners.
+You can grow a flower garden, and you can plant them today and trust they will still be there next year, and the year after that.
 These easy flower lists prove that.
 Yes, you still have to make sure they get the occasional drink of water, and make sure you aren’t planting them deep in the barren wasteland of the Arctic…but other than that?
-Here are TGG’s best picks for easy to grow flowers for any garden.
-(Oh, and these plants are favs of expert gardeners too!)
+Here are TGG’s best picks for easy flowers to grow for a stunning flower garden!

 This flower is an annual, which means it dies after one season, but it reseeds itself so prolifically you would never know it!
 Each season new seedlings will come up on their own, with no help from you at all.
 Beautiful daisy like flowers are borne on tall ferny foliage in purples, pinks and whites.
 All they need is a little water and at least half a day of sun, and they will provide you with armfuls of cut flowers all season long.
 This is our best budget pick… easily grown from one packet of seeds, and renews itself each year after that with no more seeding needed.
 Simply rake your spot smooth, sprinkle seeds, lightly cover with dirt and water…That’s it!
 They will do the rest… This flower is great as filler in a garden bed that has empty spots, or makes a dramatic show as a flower bed in and of itself.
 The most common variety is Cosmos “Sensation Mixed“, (below) but they come in many pink, white, purple and even orange varieties.
 Even double flowering!
 You can check out more types of Cosmos seeds at ‘Burpee‘.

-Plant any of these great flowers, and you will be a master gardener in no time.
-Pick 3 of your favorites and mass them in a garden bed to provide an easy, summer long display of color that will improve your curb appeal, and be easy to maintain and enjoy.
+Plant any of these easy flowers, and you will be a master gardener in no time.
+Pick 3-5 of your favorites of different heights, and mass them in a flower garden bed to provide an easy, summer long display of color.